You don't have to be great to start, but you have to start to be great. — Zig Ziglar

-On the flip side, I wouldn't recommend sitting for the real SAT if you haven't done any prep, in most cases.
-Some colleges want you to send all your scores, so it might look bad to admissions officers if you have one test with a much lower score than the others.
-Plus College Board is on the lookout for big fluctuations in scores.
-If you treat the first test as a throwaway and then prep for the next one, you run the risk of increasing your score by too much and having College Board withhold your scores.
-This is rare, but something to consider in terms of the importance of taking every real SAT seriously and worthy of preparation.
+On the flip side, I usually don't recommend taking the real SAT if you haven't done any prep.
+Some colleges want to see all of your SAT scores, so it might look bad to admissions officers if you have one SAT with a much lower score compared with those from other SATs you've taken.

+What's more, the College Board is always on the lookout for big fluctuations in scores.
+If you treat your first SAT as a throwaway test and then prep hard for your next one, you risk increasing your score by too many points and having the College Board withhold your scores to ensure you haven't cheated.
+This is rare, but something to consider in terms of the importance of taking every real SAT seriously and spending time studying for it.

-If you're planning to use Score Choice when you apply to college, then you don't have to worry too much about how many times you sit for the SAT (as long as you don't have huge point increases or decreases, as described in the last section).
+If you're planning to use Score Choice when you apply to college, you don't have to worry too much about how many times you sit for the SAT (as long as you don't have huge increases or decreases in your scores, as described in the previous section).

 You could build up your scores, section by section.

-If You Want More Test Dates to Build Up Your Scores
+#3: You Want More Test Dates to Build Up Your Scores

-If your colleges superscore your SAT score reports, then you could use this policy to your advantage.
-You could use one test date to prep heavily for the math section, another to focus in on Critical Reading, and the third to devote your energies to Writing.
+If your colleges superscore SAT scores, you can use this policy to your advantage.
+How?
+You can use one test date to prep heavily for the Math section, another to focus on Reading, and the third to devote your energies to Writing.

 You want to line everything up just right.